 Every HVAC system has a load capacity, or the amount of heating and cooling an HVAC system can provide.
 When your home was built, HVAC load was hopefully taken into account when the system was first installed, but that unfortunately isn’t always the case.

 The capacity of an HVAC system and its relationship to the heating and cooling load of the home isn’t always taken into consideration when installed in a new building.
 A system that’s too large for its load will short cycle, causing it to spend most of its time in its start-up stage, which consumes the most power.
 Plus, a large unit will draw more power than you need.

 A small system, however, won’t be able to maintain efficient comfort, especially in extreme heat or cold.
 The strain will also cause these systems to lose efficiency and even malfunction.

 Don’t let the mistakes of others ruin your efficiency.
-If you’re concerned that your HVAC system may not be properly fitted to the load of your home, call Sensigreen Heating & Air at (334) 366-9237.
+If you’re concerned that your HVAC system may not be properly fitted to the load of your home, call Sensigreen Heating, Cooling & Insulation at (334) 366-9237.